baktragh/atr1prnt/README.md

 # ATR1PRNT
 ATR Disk Image Dumping Tool

-ATR1PRNT is a utility that allows you to dump ATR files.
+ATR1PRNT is a utility that allows you to dump ATR disk images.
 The tool can be used for individual executions or embedded in scripts.
 ATR1PRNT is written in the Java programming language and requires Java Runtime Environment or Java Development Kit 8 or newer.

 # Usage